top of page

 Carol in her Plane

-Knowing Gilligan the scifi show will lean more into ethical issues maybe as species, introduce grey areas that humanity have created themselves and even a viewpoint of the hive minded aliens that might have significant merit.
+Knowing Gilligan, the scifi show will lean more into ethical issues, maybe as a species, introduce grey areas that humanity has created for themselves, and even a viewpoint of the hive-minded aliens that might have significant merit.

 Peter Bergman already looks like a zombie with a vacant expression on his face and plays the role of the Secretary of Agriculture with great ease.